 cube.cpp.

-4. find_first_of searches the target string, s left to right.
+Although the conversion process doesn't put a leading '0' in the string, the example includes the test to illustrate the find and find_first_of functions. find searches the target string, s, left to right.
 If it finds a '0' in s, it returns its 0-indexed position; otherwise, it returns string::npos.
-The problem allows a '0' anywhere except the first or zeroth position.
-This function is relatively lightweight, completing quickly.
+The puzzle allows a '0' anywhere except the first or zeroth position.
+The find_first_of can replace find.

 #include <iostream>